farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 2. In the **Microsoft 365 admin center**, select **Show all** (if necessary) in the left-hand navigation pane to see all the navigation options.
 Under **Admin centers,** select **Security**.
 This will open the **Microsoft 365 Defender** portal.

-3. In **Microsoft 365 Defender**, in the left-hand navigation pane, select **Audit**.
+3. In **Microsoft 365 Defender**, in the left-hand navigation pane, scroll down and select **Audit**.

 4. In the **Audit** window, a banner is displayed that says: **Start recording user and admin activity** if auditing is not turned on for your organization.
 This banner is your prompt to turn on audit logging. <br/>

 	Select this banner now to turn on audit logging.

-5. In the **security** dialog box that appears, select **Yes** for the system to update your organization settings.
+5. The system will display the **Audit** window, which enables you to search through audited activities.
+You are not at a point yet of having any audited activities to search through.
+Now that you've turned on audit logging, any time you return to this **Audit** page in the **Microsoft 365 Defender** portal, this **Audit** page will appear.

-6. A message box will appear at the top of the portal that asks you to **Please wait a moment while we update your organization settings...** It usually takes a couple of minutes for this message to disappear.
-You should leave the Client 1 VM and all the browser tabs in Edge open and proceed to the next lab.
+6. Leave the Client 1 VM and all the tabs in your Edge browser open and proceed to the next lab.

 ### Task 8 – Prepare Users for Content Searches